znsio/specmatic-node/README.md

 method to install specs in local machine.

 `setSpecmaticEnvironment(environmentName: string, environmentVariable: Environment)` <br />
-method to write new variables or assign values to variables of the environment passed to the function inside the file 'specmatic.json'.
+method to dynamically write new variables or assign values to variables of the environment passed as argument to the function, inside the file 'specmatic.json'.

 `printSpecmaticJarVersion()` <br />
 method to print the version of specmatic.jar